adamelliotfields/notes-archive/2017/08/07/react-redux-notes.md

 Most Redux Reducer examples use `switch` statements, but you do not have to follow that pattern (although it does look better than a bunch of chained `if`/`else if`/`else` statements).
 Typically you'll want to return the state object in your `default` or `else` block (i.e., if your action type was not recognized).

+Conventionally, reducers are named after the state properties they manage.
+Your app can have a single reducer; although it is more common to split your reducers up to each individually manage a state property.
+When using multiple reducers, use the `combineReducers()` method to compose your reducers into a single reducing function.
+The resulting reducer will call each child reducer and concatenate their results into a single state object. `combineReducers` is passed an object with each reducer as a property, and thus, it is popular to use ES6 property shorthand syntax, e.g., `combineReducers({ todos, filter })`.

 ```javascript
 // The individual todo object
 const todo = (state, action) => {